 Why image using volume electron microscopy?

 Life occurs in 3 dimensions, therefore it is of utmost importance to also investigate life in 3D.
 Only in 3D, we can study the varied shapes of organelles in different cell types and states of cellular health.
 With the development of volume electron microscopy (volume-EM), researchers can image biological tissue and obtain 3D images at a much higher resolution than in light microscopy.
-In these images, the ultrastructure of the tissue can be viewed, which is especially important for structural cell biology, experimental and diagnostic pathology .
+In these images, the ultrastructure of the tissue can be viewed, which is especially important for structural cell biology, and experimental and diagnostic pathology .

 The general workflow of volume-EM is as follows: a sample is (i) embedded in resin, (ii) sectioned into small slices (Figure 1), (iii) imaged using a transmission or scanning electron microscope, and then (iv) the images are stacked into a 3D dataset and analyzed.
-When analyzing the volume-EM images, one of the most crucial first steps is to perform segmentation of an object-of-interest, such as a cell organelle.
-Executing this manually is time consuming, especially for imaging large volumes, so automation is needed.
+When analyzing the volume-EM images, one of the most crucial first steps is to perform segmentation of an object of interest, such as a cell organelle.
+Executing this manually is time-consuming, especially for imaging large volumes, so automation is needed.